 The NERT model allocations are designed to help participants build diversified allocations to capture the major market sectors and a variety of management styles.
 They are offered to aid typical participant needs for diversified, risk-adjusted allocations.
 NERT rebalances allocations on a regular basis attempting to keep a consistent risk and asset posture.
 The allocations will maintain some exposure even in underperforming classes.
 Diversification, by definition, means not all assets can have positive performance every period.
 The NERT model allocations are designed to allow any investor to participate in proven ways to reduce risk and improve returns over longer periods.

-As communicated in April2020, given the current limitations on withdrawals from the Principal U.S. Property Fund, we created model allocations that removed the Principal U.S. Property Fund.
-The quarterly and1-year return for these new allocations is listed above, however, a portion of the allocation remains within the Principal US.
-Property Account.
+Given the current limitations on withdrawals from the Principal U.S. Property Fund, we created model allocations that removed the Principal U.S. Property Fund.

 Andrew Casteel, CIO, CFP